JacoboLansac/audits/solo/tha-rwa/audit-report.md

 ### 1.3.1 - Likelihood

-- **High** - attack path is possible with reasonable assumptions that mimic on-chain conditions and the cost of the attack is relatively low to the amount of funds that can be stolen or lost.
+- **High** - attack path is possible with reasonable assumptions that mimic on-chain conditions, and the cost of the attack is relatively low compared to the amount of funds that can be stolen or lost.
 - **Medium** - only conditionally incentivized attack vector, but still relatively likely.
-- **Low** - has too many or too unlikely assumptions or requires a huge stake by the attacker with little or no incentive.
+- **Low** - has too many or too unlikely assumptions, or requires a huge stake by the attacker with little or no incentive.

 ### 1.3.2 - Impact